...

 What are Sunken Eyes?

-Sunken eyes refer to the appearance of hollow or deep eyes that look shadowed and tired.
+Sunken eyes refer to the appearance of eyes that look hollow or deeply shadowed, often appearing tired.
 It is also known as enophthalmos.
 Anyone can experience this condition.
 The skin around the eyes is sensitive and thin already, but due to some issues, it gets thinner, droops down, and the eyes look recessed into the skull.

 Sunken eyes are characterised by